jis3r/icons/.github/ISSUE_TEMPLATE/icon-request-template.md

 ---
 name: Icon request
-about: Template for new icon requests
+about: Request a new icon for this project
-title: 'Icon Request: '
+title: 'Icon request: '
 labels: icon request
 assignees: jis3r